 188.8.131.52 Justifying Requests to Change Customary Behaviour

 The other main reason is to avoid the risks of division.
 The potential for conflict between ethnic groups is explored in a later section (4.4.5).
-Horrific violence can be unleashed, as shown by historic religious wars in Europe and current problems in the Middle East, but people are faced with uncomfortable choices long before that stage is reached:
+Horrific violence can be unleashed, as shown by the European Wars of Religion and what John Mearsheimer described as Death and Destruction in Gaza in 2023, but people are faced with uncomfortable choices long before that stage is reached:

 ● People can try and protect themselves by employing private security services, as reviewed later (220.127.116.11).